soitgoes511/soitgoes511.github.io/_posts/2022-12-22-loki_promtail.markdown

     127.0.0.1 - - [01/Jan/2023:21:33:40 +0100] "GET /grafana_local/api/search?dashboardUIDs=alP6m1c4k&limit=30 HTTP/1.1" 200 525 "http://localhost/grafana_local/?orgId=1" "Mozilla/5.0 (X11; Linux x86_64; rv:108.0) Gecko/20100101 Firefox/108.0"

-1. 127.0.0.1: Is the client making a request to the server
+- 127.0.0.1: Is the client making a request to the server
-2. \- : Identity of the client making request (often just a hyphen)
+- \- : Identity of the client making request (often just a hyphen)
-3. \- : User ID of person requesting resource
+- \- : User ID of person requesting resource
-4. \[01/Jan/2023:21:33:40 +0100\]: Date and time of request
+- \[01/Jan/2023:21:33:40 +0100\]: Date and time of request
-5. "GET /grafana_local/api/search?dashboardUIDs=alP6m1c4k&limit=30 HTTP/1.1": Request type and resource being requested
+- "GET /grafana_local/api/search?dashboardUIDs=alP6m1c4k&limit=30 HTTP/1.1": Request type and resource being requested
-6. 200: HTTP response status code
+- 200: HTTP response status code
-7. 525: Size of object returned to client
+- 525: Size of object returned to client
-8. "http://localhost/grafana_local/?orgId=1": This is the HTTP referer, which represents the address from which the request for the resource originated
+- "http://localhost/grafana_local/?orgId=1": This is the HTTP referer, which represents the address from which the request for the resource originated
-9. "Mozilla/5.0 (X11; Linux x86_64; rv:108.0) Gecko/20100101 Firefox/108.0": This is the User Agent, which identifies information about the browser that the client is using to access the resource
+- "Mozilla/5.0 (X11; Linux x86_64; rv:108.0) Gecko/20100101 Firefox/108.0": This is the User Agent, which identifies information about the browser that the client is using to access the resource

 Now, let us discuss the various fields returned by Loki with no transformations performed as of yet (output of Grafana table panel screenshot shown above).
 There are five columns:

-1. Column 1: Labels appended by Promtail in key-value pairs (currently filename & job)
+- **Column 1**: Labels appended by Promtail in key-value pairs (currently filename & job)
-2. Column 2: The timestamp of when the log line was scraped by Promtail (**I could use the timestamp from the log line itself by using the timestamp stage in the Promtail config pipeline, I chose not to for simplicity**.
+- **Column 2**: The timestamp of when the log line was scraped by Promtail (**I could use the timestamp from the log line itself by using the timestamp stage in the Promtail config pipeline, I chose not to for simplicity**.
 I will include an example of this at the end of the post)
-3. Column 3: The log line in its' entirety as seen in the apache access log
+- **Column 3**: The log line in its' entirety as seen in the apache access log
-4. Column 4: tsNs is the datetime stamp converted to epoch time with nanosecond precision
+- **Column 4**: tsNs is the datetime stamp converted to epoch time with nanosecond precision
-5. Column 5: Unique id prepended with the epoch datetime stamp
+- **Column 5**: Unique id prepended with the epoch datetime stamp

 Viewing the log entries in Grafana is great and all, but now the real fun begins.
 I would like to answer some basic questions about the data in the logs using Grafana Loki's query language, LogQL.
 Yes, yes.. another, different query language, I know.
 Apparently,